TRON-Bioinformatics/neofox/docs/source/03_02_output_data.md

 Despite different structures, both formats provide the same content with the exception of the metadata on the annotations which is only present in the JSON format.

+> For each neoantigen candidate (`mutatedXmer`), the best subsequences (epitopes) based on MHC prediction are annotated.
+Columns that refer to a predicted epitope consist of 3 components, each separated by "_".
+The first part contains the tool name, the second part contains the selection method of the best epitope and the third part contains the name of the value.
+Example: "ToolName_SelectionMethod_ValueName" -> NetMHCpan_bestRank_peptide (literally: the peptide with the best predicted NetMHCpan rank).

 The following table describes each of the annotations in the output:

 **TABLE 1**